biblibre/koha-plugin-asci/README.md

 Adds a JavaScript code to staff interface in order to always show checkouts immediately, like if this checkbox where clicked.

-## Compatibility

-Version 1.x are for Koha < 22.05, because of Bug 27750.

 ## Packaging

 To create KPZ archive from git repository, run the following command: